 My expertise: Strategy, Early Childhood, and Funder Collaboratives.

 What I do outside the office: Adventures with my husband and three kids are my daily joy (and logistical puzzle!).
 A great weekend includes early morning yoga, breakfast with a friend, time on the soccer or baseball sidelines, quiet contemplation (and belting out hymns!) in church, and lingering over dinner with our friends.

-Kat earned her MBA from Harvard Business School in 2001, where she was a Baker Scholar.
-Kat also served for four years in the United States Navy as a supply officer on the aircraft carrier USS Dwight D. Eisenhower.
-She graduated magna cum laude from Harvard University with a BA in social studies.
+Education: I earned my MBA from Harvard Business School in 2001, where I was a Baker Scholar, and graduated magna cum laude from Harvard University with a BA in social studies.